tjaena/restic-systemd-automatic-backup/README.md

 Put this files in `/etc/systemd/system/`:
 * `status-email-user@.service`: A service that can notify you via email when a systemd service fails.
 Edit the target email address in this file.

-As you maybe noticed already before, `restic-backup.service` is configured to start `status-email-user.service` on failure.
+As you maybe noticed already before, `restic-backup@local.service` is configured to start `status-email-user.service` on failure.

 ### 7. Optional: automated backup checks